avigadmi/cpd-quickstart-watson-assistant/README.md

 #### Success

-You should now have a Node.js welcome page showing the current hit count, as stored in a MongoDB database.
+You should now have a Node.js app demonstrates the Watson Assistant service in a simple interface

 #### Pushing updates